Numie/ReactiveRecord/readme.md

 ## Example ReactiveRecord Models and Associations

-Code examples throughout this guide will refer to one or more of the following models:
+This guide will use a sample database called Westeros.db.
+Code examples will refer to one or more of the following models:

 ```
 class Person < ReactiveRecord::Base